 Serotonin and Norepinephrine Reuptake Inhibitors (SNRIs)

-SNRIs are often the second kind of antidepressants prescribed.
-They increase the amount of the chemicals serotonin and norepinephrine available in the brain, and have fewer side effects that other antidepressants.
+SNRIs: are often the second kind of antidepressants prescribed.
+They increase the amount of the chemicals serotonin and norepinephrine available in the brain, and have fewer side effects than other antidepressants.
 Side effects can include nausea, insomnia, nervousness, rash, or sexual dysfunction.

 Drugs that are SNRIs include: